Cinema of Pakistan: Decline (1977–1990)

 Pakistani cinema entered into a decline during the regime of Muhammad Zia-ul-Haq (1978–1988), who began his Islamization process across the country.
 One of the first victims of this sociopolitical change was Pakistani cinema.
 Imposition of new registration laws for film producers requiring filmmakers to be degree holders, where not many were, led to a steep decline in the workings of the industry.
 The government forcibly closed most of the cinemas in Lahore.
 New tax rates were introduced, further decreasing cinema attendances.
 Other factors such as VCRs and film piracy had a negative effect on the growth of the industry.

-Aina, released on 18 March 1977, marked a distinct symbolic break between the so-called liberal Zulfikar Ali Bhutto years and the increasingly conservative cum revolutionary Muhammad Zia-ul-Haq regime.
+Aina, released on 18 March 1977, marked a distinct symbolic break between the former prime minister Zulfikar Ali Bhutto years and the increasingly conservative cum revolutionary Muhammad Zia-ul-Haq regime.
 The film stayed in cinemas for over 400 weeks, with its last screening at the Scala in Karachi, where it ran for more than four years.
 It is considered the most popular Pakistan film ever.
 Films dropped from a total output of 98 in 1979, of which 42 were in Urdu, to only 58 films of which 26 were in Urdu in 1980.

 The film industry by now was on the verge of collapse as people began turning away from cinema.
 The filmmakers that remained in the industry, produced super hits like Punjabi cult classic Maula Jatt in 1979, telling the story of a gandasa-carrying protagonist waging a blood-feud with a local gangster.
 While Maula Jatt paved the way for films based on rural and violent anti-hero, in terms of dress, conduct, speech, and values, Maula was at odds with previous presentations of heroes and ideals of nation-building.
 Similarly, Aurat Raj, released in 1979, is another film, which is hailed for its feminist narrative.
 Growing censorship policies against displays of affection, rather than violence, came as a blow to the industry.
 As a result, violence-ridden Punjabi films prevailed and overshadowed Urdu cinema.
 The middle class neglected the 'increasingly dilapidated and rowdy cinemas'.
 This film sub-culture came to be known as the gandasa culture.
 In Punjabi cinema, Sultan Rahi and Anjuman became iconic figures of this culture.
 In Pashto cinema, filmmakers were able to get around the censor policies and filled their films with soft-core pornography to increase viewership.
 This was done by the backing of powerful politicians.